Skip to main content

 • Place the conditional block in the <head> before any inline styles.

-• Use .outlook-spacer for vertical gaps instead of margin or padding.
+• Use a <td> with explicit height, line-height, and font-size all set to the same pixel value for vertical gaps in Outlook instead of margin or padding.

 • For horizontal spacing, nest a secondary <table> with explicit width attributes.